RRSP deduction limit vs. contribution limit

-You can continue to contribute to your RRSP until Dec.
+You are allowed to contribute to your RRSP until Dec.
 31 of the year in which you turn 71.

 With a spousal RRSP, you can continue making contributions until Dec.
 31 of the year that your spouse turns 71.

-At that time, you’ll need to either convert the RRSP into a Registered Retirement Income Fund (RRIF), buy an annuity or withdraw the full amount, which you’ll have to pay a hefty tax on.
+At that time, you’ll need to either convert the RRSP into a Registered Retirement Income Fund (RRIF), buy an annuity or withdraw the full amount.
+If you take the third option, you’ll pay a hefty tax.

 Need to come up with funds for your RRSP?